rteague/xstdlib/README.md

 ###THE NEW WAY - RECOMMENDED

-(NOTE: Make sure you replace <version> with the correct value, for example xstdlib-1.7.2.tar.gz)
+(NOTE: Make sure you replace _VERSION_ with the correct value, for example xstdlib-1.7.2.tar.gz)

-1. Unpack xstdlib-<version>.tar.gz tar ball by running this in command line: tar -zxvf xstdlib-<version>.tar.gz
+1. Unpack xstdlib-_VERSION_.tar.gz tar ball by running this in command line: tar -zxvf xstdlib-_VERSION_.tar.gz
 2. cd xstdlib/
 3. make
 4. sudo make install